 Have you thought about finishing that college degree you postponed years ago?
 If you have no college credits, are you ready to take that next step toward success.
 Do you want to expand your career options?
 Now is the time to make your move.
 UWM has extended its high quality degree programs to the evening hours.
-You can complete all courses required for the degrees listed in this brochure in five, seven, or eight years (or less if you have applicable college credits).
+You can complete all courses required for these programs in five, seven, or eight years (or less if you have applicable college credits).
 As a participant in these evening degree options, you’ll receive the best educational value in the Milwaukee area, plus the following:

 - Instruction from UWM faculty, teaching staff, and community professionals

 - A comprehensive course plan for your degree program